erbalo/go-training/chapter5/README.md

 ### Other

-You can always make changes to the `go.mod` file by hand but you should then use `go mo tidy` and `go mod vendor` in order to sync your repo.
+You can always make changes to the `go.mod` file by hand but you should then use `go mod tidy` and `go mod vendor` in order to sync your repo.

 As a rule of thumb we should always, after a change in dependency, call: